 Containerlab

-1. Install Docker (with tooling) and the containerlab package.
+1. Install Docker (with tooling) and the Containerlab package.

 yay -S docker docker-compose docker-buildx containerlab